 Sole teaching requires an earned Master's degree.
-Students who wish to sole or co-teach in an online course must have completed a teaching course or workshop that includes specific training in online instruction.
-Any student who wishes to assume sole teaching responsibility for an in-person course must complete either: a) a 3-credit teaching course (e.g., A Ed 697c - Teaching College Level Agriculture and Life Sciences), OR b) a minimum of 3 pedagogy workshops (e.g., Creating a Course Syllabus) provided by the University Teaching Center (www.utc.arizona.edu).
-It is recommended that students complete this requirement within the first two years of the program.
-Students with extensive previous teaching experience may be exempt from this requirement pending approval by the Division Chair.
+Students who wish to teach (sole or co-teach) must have completed a teaching course or workshop that includes specific training in online instruction.
+Students should consult with the Program Chair for information on what courses or workshops are currently available to fulfill this requirement.
+It is recommended that students complete the requirement within the first year of the program in order to be eligible for summer teaching opportunities.
+Students with extensive previous teaching experience may be exempt from this requirement pending approval by the Program Chair.